Audiveris/audiveris/docs/_pages/ui_tools/tips.md

 In bad scans, often elements are detected as two or more separate glyphs -- this is rather frequent for slurs.

-In such a case, use a selection frame and try to catch all parts of a suitable glyph before you define an inter for it:
+In such a case, we use a selection frame and try to catch all parts of a suitable glyph before we define an inter for it:

 ![](../assets/images/selection_frame.png)

-Make sure not to select parts of other elements (e.g. augmentation dots)!
+We have to make sure not to select parts of other elements (e.g. augmentation dots)!

 ### Delete wrong interpretations before defining a new one

-Before assigning another interpretation to a glyph / a group of glyphs, make sure to delete the previous one first.
+Before assigning another interpretation to a glyph / a group of glyphs, we make sure to delete the previous one first.
 Otherwise, there will be two confusing interpretations in the output file.

+{: .note }
-NOTA: Audiveris is able to detect when the *exact same* glyph has been assigned two different interpretations, and thus remove the old one to just keep the new one.
+Audiveris is able to detect when the *exact same* glyph has been assigned two different interpretations, and thus remove the old one to just keep the new one.
 But glyphs that differ by one pixel or more are, by definition, different glyphs!
-So, when in doubt, don't hesitate to clean up the scene beforehand.
+So, when in doubt, we should not hesitate to clean up the scene beforehand.
-{: .nota-bg }

 ### Look for missing / wrongly defined augmentation dots

 The most frequent reasons for errors in the rhythm check are missing or wrongly detected augmentation dots.

-So when all obvious reasons for wrong rhythm are solved and is still in rose, zoom into the image and look for augmentation points in the concerned measure.
+So when all obvious reasons for wrong rhythm are solved and is still in rose, we can zoom into the image and look for augmentation points in the concerned measure.

 ### Wrongly detected grace notes